press products

 70% of Eckart’s rotary actuators are custom-designed to meet customer needs.
 Tell us your application and we will present you with an optimal solution.

-In its simplest form, a rotary actuator is a device that uses hydraulic fluid to generate rotary motion without a linkage.
+In its simplest form, a hydraulic rotary actuator is a device that uses hydraulic fluid to generate rotary motion without a linkage.
 These devices come in handy when applications call for any form of transporting, securing, or positioning of parts.

-In terms of design, rotary actuators are most often configured as vane type, rack-and-pinon type, or helical spline actuators.
+In terms of design, hydraulic rotary actuators are most often configured as vane type, rack-and-pinon type, or helical spline actuators.

 IC-Fluid Power’s rotary actuators are the helical spline design.
 This means, a piston and a helix, or sliding spline, work together to convert the linear motion of the piston into rotational motion.
 Helical spline actuators function when the piston is axially displaced using hydraulic pressure causing simultaneous rotation of the piston.